johnnysmith1984/mac/README.md

 -README-    ~mac.sh~    Does a Task Well    usage: ./mac.sh

+(Designed to run in default terminal window, but will run fine fullscreen also)

 Mac.sh uses airmon-ng to display interface names and macchanger to do the damn.
 I created mac.sh (originally macsauce.sh) to make modifying your mac easy and straight forward enough that anyone can do it with limited knowledge or tools.